 Verification code scams

 Scammers will send a message to your mobile number and ask you to share the verification code that has been sent to your number.
-Once they get the verification number, they will hack into your WhatsApp application and start extorting you for money, or worse, lock you out of the account.
+Once they get the verification number, they can easily do the WhatsApp hacking and start extorting you for money, or worse, lock you out of the account.

 Fake gift cards and surveys